De facto and de jure: Relationships not recognised outside Australia

 Due to Australian federalism, de facto partnerships can only be legally recognised whilst the couple lives within a state in Australia.
 This is because the power to legislate on de facto matters relies on referrals by States to the Commonwealth in accordance with Section 51(xxxvii) of the Australian Constitution, where it states the new federal law can only be applied back within a state.
 There must be a nexus between the de facto relationship itself and the Australian state.

-If an Australian de facto couple moves out of a state, they do not take the state with them and the new federal law is tied to the territorial limits of a state.
-The legal status and rights and obligations of the de facto or unmarried couple would then be recognised by the laws of the country where they are ordinarily resident.

 This is unlike marriage and "matrimonial causes" which are recognised by sections 51(xxi) and (xxii) of the Constitution of Australia and internationally by marriage law and conventions, Hague Convention on Marriages (1978).

-Non-marital relationship contract

-A de facto relationship is comparable to non-marital relationship contracts (sometimes called "palimony agreements") and certain limited forms of domestic partnership, which are found in many jurisdictions throughout the world.

-A de facto Relationship is not comparable to common-law marriage, which is a fully legal marriage that has merely been contracted in an irregular way (including by habit and repute).
-Only nine U.S. states and the District of Columbia still permit common-law marriage; but common law marriages are otherwise valid and recognised by and in all jurisdictions whose rules of comity mandate the recognition of any marriage that was legally formed in the jurisdiction where it was contracted.

-Family law – custody

-De facto joint custody is comparable to the joint legal decision-making authority a married couple has over their child(ren) in many jurisdictions (Canada as an example).
-Upon separation, each parent maintains de facto joint custody, until such time a court order awards custody, either sole or joint.

-Business

-Monopoly

-A de facto monopoly is a system where many suppliers of a product are allowed but the market is so completely dominated by one that the other players are unable to compete or even survive.
-The related terms oligopoly and monopsony are similar in meaning and this is the type of situation that antitrust laws are intended to eliminate.

 Finance

-In finance, the World Bank has a pertinent definition:
+In finance, the World Bank uses the following definition of de facto government:

 A "de facto government" comes into, or remains in, power by means not provided for in the country's constitution, such as a coup d'état, revolution, usurpation, abrogation or suspension of the constitution.